-Description and use Scenario Severe recession A sharp slowdown in the global economy reduces exports, private consumption and GDP, while increasing unemployment.
+Description and use Severe recession A sharp slowdown in the global economy reduces exports, private consumption and GDP, while increasing unemployment.
 This scenario assumes a significant setback in property prices because of weak consumer confidence, high unemployment and tight credit policies.
 The Group uses the severe recession scenario in its capital planning to determine whether the capital level is satisfactory.
 If management concludes that the level of excess capital is too low in the scenario's worst year, it will consider changing the risk profile or raising capital.
+COVID-19 downturn The world is hit by a large second wave of coronavirus infections in the winter of 2020-2021, triggering another round of nationwide lockdowns.
+This leads to lower GDP growth, higher unemployment as well as declining property prices and falling stock prices.
+However, this scenario assumes that the global economy is not thrown into a deep financial crisis as a vaccine is developed and made widely available to the public.
+This implies that society returns to normal.
+The Group uses the COVID-19 downturn scenario to assess the potential implications of a second wave of coronavirus infections.
 Extreme recession A very sharp slowdown in the global economy reduces exports, private consumption and GDP, while increasing unemployment.
 This scenario assumes deflation in most economies and a very sharp drop in property prices.
 The Group uses the extreme recession scenario for recovery plan purposes to test the credibility and effectiveness of its actions to restore its capital and liquidity positions.
 Regulatory scenarios Base cases and adverse scenarios of the DFSA and the EBA.
 The DFSA uses the regulatory scenarios for the Supervisory Review and Evaluation Process ("SREP") for European banks.
 Other scenarios Besides the main scenarios listed above, the Group also uses various specialized or portfolio- specific scenarios that provide management an understanding of how specific events will affect the Group.